stuhlmueller/gpt.el/README.md

 In the gpt-output buffer, `C-c C-c` is bound to running a follow-up command that is provided the previous commands and outputs as input.
 For example, you can run a command "Explain this in more detail" to get more information about the previous response.

+### Copying code blocks

+In the gpt-output buffer, `C-c C-b` is bound to copying the content of the code block at point to the clipboard.

+### Toggling prefix visibility

+In the gpt-output buffer, `C-c C-p` is bound to toggling the visibility of the "User:", "Human:", and "Assistant:" prefixes.

+### Switching models

+You can switch between different models (GPT-4, GPT-3.5-turbo, and Claude 3 Sonnet) using the `gpt-switch-model` function.
+In the gpt-output buffer, `C-c C-m` is bound to this function.
+When called, it will prompt you to choose a model from the available options.

 ### History

 You can view the command history by calling `gpt-display-command-history`, which will show the commands in a buffer.
 You can also export the command history to a file by calling `gpt-export-history`, which will prompt you for a file name.
 To clear the command history, use the `gpt-clear-command-history` function.

-### Copying code blocks

-In the gpt-output buffer, `C-c C-b` is bound to copying the content of the code block at point to the clipboard.
+## Contributing

+Contributions to gpt.el are welcome!
+Please feel free to submit pull requests or create issues for bugs and feature requests.

 ## License